 ‘You don’t help the bees by harming the hive’, as Stoic philosopher and Roman Emperor Marcus Aurelius recognised some 1,800 years before Haidt.
 Just as you most help bees by keeping healthy hives, you most help pupils by keeping healthy classrooms free from disruption, rudeness, selfishness, indulgence and entitlement.
 Healthy ‘hives’ – the institutions of orderly classroom discipline and traditional, academic subject knowledge – are vital for happy children.
 If well-intentioned progressive schools neglect strict discipline and knowledge transmission because they see them as oppressive, they harm the children they intend to help, hurting the poorest children most.

 Once we join a team, we get ensnared in its moral matrix.
 We see confirmation of its narrative everywhere.
 Progressives often have difficulty seeing moral capital: beliefs and practices that sustain communities like schools, such as authority and deference.
 Morality binds and blinds – and it blinds many of us from seeing that you don’t help bees by harming the hive.

 The red pill of moral psychology can open up new vistas so that we can learn from others’ moral matrices.
-For those of us who have grown up liberal and progressive, those from China, from Asia, even from conservatives – and from Michaela – may have much to offer.
+For those of us who have grown up liberal and progressive, those from Asia, from South America and Africa may have much to offer.